-MP Kim Leadbeater has brought a private member’s bill before the UK Parliament to legalise assisted suicide for terminally ill patients (see Terminally Ill Adults (End of Life) Bill for the full text and details of the Bill).
+MP Kim Leadbeater has brought a private member’s bill before the UK Parliament to legalise assisted suicide for terminally ill patients.
 This was passed at its second reading on 29 November 2024 by 330 votes to 275.

 CMF, among others, will continue to campaign for this Bill to be voted down at the next reading.
 If you share our concerns, please look at the resources below to help you engage your MP and raise concerns in your professional body and/or Royal College.